playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaErrorHandling.md

 ## Using both HTML and JSON, and other content types

 If your application uses a mixture of HTML and JSON, as is common in modern web apps, Play offers another error handler that delegates to either the HTML or JSON error handler based on the preferences specified in the client's `Accept` header.
+It recognizes both `application/json` and `application/problem+json` as requests for the JSON handler; its JSON responses use `application/problem+json`.
 This can be specified with:

     play.http.errorHandler = play.api.http.HtmlOrJsonHttpErrorHandler